julianobarbosa/dotfiles/README.md

 tmux kill-session -t session-name

-Ctrl-b c Create new window
+Ctrl-a c Create new window
-Ctrl-b d Detach current client
+Ctrl-a d Detach current client
-Ctrl-b l Move to previously selected window
+Ctrl-a l Move to previously selected window
-Ctrl-b n Move to the next window
+Ctrl-a n Move to the next window
-Ctrl-b p Move to the previous window
+Ctrl-a p Move to the previous window
-Ctrl-b & Kill the current window
+Ctrl-a & Kill the current window
-Ctrl-b , Rename the current window
+Ctrl-a , Rename the current window
-Ctrl-b q Show pane numbers (used to switch between panes) Ctrl-b o Switch to the next pane
+Ctrl-a q Show pane numbers (used to switch between panes) Ctrl-a o Switch to the next pane
-Ctrl-b ?
+Ctrl-a ?
 List all keybindings

 # moving between windows
-Ctrl-b n (Move to the next window)
+Ctrl-a n (Move to the next window)
-Ctrl-b p (Move to the previous window)
+Ctrl-a p (Move to the previous window)
-Ctrl-b l (Move to the previously selected window) Ctrl-b w (List all windows / window numbers)
+Ctrl-a l (Move to the previously selected window) Ctrl-a w (List all windows / window numbers)
-Ctrl-b window number (Move to the specified window number, the default bindings are from 0 -- 9)
+Ctrl-a window number (Move to the specified window number, the default bindings are from 0 -- 9)

 # Tiling commands
-Ctrl-b % (Split the window vertically)
+Ctrl-a % (Split the window vertically)
-Ctrl-b : "split-window" (Split window horizontally) Ctrl-b o (Goto next pane)
+Ctrl-a : "split-window" (Split window horizontally) Ctrl-a o (Goto next pane)
-Ctrl-b q (Show pane numbers, when the numbers show up type the key to goto that pane)
+Ctrl-a q (Show pane numbers, when the numbers show up type the key to goto that pane)
-Ctrl-b { (Move the current pane left)
+Ctrl-a { (Move the current pane left)
-Ctrl-b } (Move the current pane right)
+Ctrl-a } (Move the current pane right)

 # Make a pane its own window
-Ctrl-b : "break-pane"
+Ctrl-a : "break-pane"

 # add to ~/.tmux.conf